bryceamacker/terraform-mgmt-bootstrap/README.md

 - Storage Account for holding Terraform state (also in bootstrap).
 - Azure Container Registry.
 - Azure Log Analytics.
-- KeyVault for holding credentials and secrets used by Azure DevOps Pipelines.
+- Key Vault for holding credentials and secrets used by Azure DevOps Pipelines.
 - Service Principal, with IAM role assignment to access the KeyVault "Key Vault Reader (preview)".
 - A second Service Principal (to be used for pipelines), with IAM role "Contributor" at the subscription level.
 - KeyVault access policy for above Service Principal to allow it to get & list secrets.